pipyat/Neural-Radiance-Field-Ray-Sampling/README.md

 # Neural-Radiance-Field-Ray-Sampling
-# This codes takes a json file containing camera extrinsic parameters and creates an extrinsic paramater matrix.
-It then uses this to shoot rays from the origin and into the scene through each pixel.
-Finally, 3D points are sampled along the rays via uniform and stratified sampling.
+# This is a series of functions that can be used to sample points that can be fed into a neural radiance field.
+It uses an extrinsic parameter matrix to shoot rays from the origin and into the scene through each pixel.
+3D points are sampled along the rays via stratified sampling.
+Distortion correction and positional encoding is included.